Aask42/DC32_Infinite_Wifi_Portal/README.md

 ## Getting Started

-The device will take 5-10 seconds to boot, and once up it will tick at the default BPM of 60
+- The device will take 2-5 seconds to boot
+- Once up it will tick at the default BPM of 60
-The current number of visible Wifi Networks is the length of the outer ring of LEDs.
+- The current number of visible Wifi Networks is the length of the outer ring of LEDs.

 If you turn the device so the face points towards the earth, it will auto-dim and auto-power off the LED control chips onboard, and will automatically turn back on when tilted upright.